Apifresh

-The partners
+Apifresh, also titled 'Developing European standards for bee pollen and royal jelly: quality, safety and authenticity', was a €2.1 million research project funded by the European Commission 7th Framework Program.
+It ran from 2010 to 2013, and developed scientific methods and proposed quality standards for bee pollen and royal jelly to support the quality and safety of European bee products.

-The coordinator is the research centre Tecnologías Avanzadas Inspiralia.
-The Industrial Associations are: European Professional Beekeepers Association; Orszagos Magyar Meheszeti Egyesulet; Federecao Nacional dos Apicultores de Portugal and Centro Tecnológico Nacional de la Conserva y Alimentación.
-The three SMEs are: Campomiel from Spain; Balparmak from Turkey and Parco Tecnologico Padano from Italy.
-The research centres are Tecnologías Avanzadas Inspiralia (coordinator); Centro Agrícola Regional de Marchamalo, Universidad Complutense de Madrid and TÜBITAK MAM, Gida Enstitüsü.
+The project was coordinated by the Tecnologías Avanzadas Inspiralia.
+Consortium members included: European Professional Beekeepers Association; Orszagos Magyar Meheszeti Egyesulet; Federecao Nacional dos Apicultores de Portugal and Centro Tecnológico Nacional de la Conserva y Alimentación, Campomiel,Balparmak, Parco Tecnologico Padano, Centro Agrícola Regional de Marchamalo, Universidad Complutense de Madrid and TÜBITAK MAM.

+Background

+At the time Apifresh was launched, the European Union (EU) had harmonised standards for honey but lacked common standards to assess authenticity, composition, or contamination of commercial bee products like bee pollen and royal jelly.
+There were also concerns about declining bee populations, increase in import of lower-cost bee products, and adulteration of products.
+Both of these created commercial and consumer protection challenges that justified the development of common scientific standards.

 Objectives

-The objective of the Apifresh project is to provide European beekeepers with the scientific and technological aids necessary to improve the quality of European pollen and royal jelly and also to promote the regulatory means that will allow European bee products compete under fair conditions against lower quality or adulterated products.
+The objective of the project was to provide European beekeepers with the scientific and technological aid necessary to improve the quality of European pollen and royal jelly and also to promote the regulatory means that will allow European bee products compete under fair conditions against lower quality or adulterated products.